Climate-CAFE/Climate-CAFE.github.io/handbook/tutorial.md

 # Contributing to the Climate-Health CAFÉ Dataverse Collection

+## Guidelines for Dataset Contributions

+We strongly encourage the community of practice to contribute to the expansion of the CAFE Dataverse Collection.
+Emphasizing open access and collaborative research, the CAFÉ Collection invites contributions from a diverse array of stakeholders, including government agencies, NGOs, community-based organizations, industry partners, and academics.

+Parameters for what datasets are appropriate and inappropriate for the CAFE Dataverse are described below:

+## General Guidance

+- Contributions should be relevant to climate and health research.
+- Contributions should not be identical to data stored in other repositories.
+The submission of processed derivatives or expansions of data accessible through existing sharing resources (ie: SEDAC, Google Earth Engine) are encouraged.
+- Contributions should be in line with the licensing of raw source data.
+- Data contributors should only post data that they own, have generated, or have been granted permission to reshare in a manipulated version (ie: census data).
+- No restricted access data (ie: data including personal identifying information) should be shared through the CAFE Dataverse.
+Contributions will be widely accessible to Harvard Dataverse users.

+## File Formatting and Size Limitations
+- All file types are supported for upload and download
+- A maximum of 1,000 files are allowed per upload
+- The file upload limit is 300 GB per file
+- Dataverse can ingest data in certain formats as specifically as tabular data, which will allow for exploration and manipulation of the data with external tools.
+Tabular file ingest is limited to 143.1MB.
+For more information, see: Dataverse [Tabular Data File Guide](https://guides.dataverse.org/en/6.1/user/dataset-management.html#tabular-data-files)

+# Dataverse Tutorial
 This tutorial provides step-by-step instructions on how to upload data to [Dataverse](https://dataverse.harvard.edu/) and select the "Climate Change and Health Research Coordinating Center (CAFE) Collection" organization as the Host Dataverse.
 Dataverse is a robust platform for sharing, archiving, and collaborating on research data.

 To ensure the reproducibility of your data, it's essential to include a link to your GitHub repository in the dataset's description.
 This link should lead to the pipeline that outlines the process for creating the data.